NattyDuzza/LambdaNotes/24_design.md

 #### Removing Flashcards

+The valid testing has been completed to a satisfactory level through iterative testing during development of the functionality.

 I will test the following:

 - Erroneous Testing: I will see how the program reacts when I click to remove a flashcard when: